RNA therapeutics: miRNA

+Small activating RNAs (saRNAs)

+Small activating RNAs (saRNAs) are short double-stranded RNA molecules (typically 19–21 nucleotides in length) that induce transcriptional activation of target genes through a process known as RNA activation (RNAa).
+Unlike RNA interference (RNAi), which silences gene expression, saRNAs upregulate gene expression by targeting promoter regions of DNA and recruiting transcriptional machinery.

+The mechanism of RNAa involves the formation of an RNA-induced transcriptional activation (RITA) complex.
+This complex includes Argonaute proteins (particularly Ago2), RNA helicase A (RHA), and other transcriptional coactivators, which facilitate the activation of RNA polymerase II at the targeted promoter.
+This process is often associated with epigenetic changes, such as histone modifications, that promote active transcription.

+saRNAs have demonstrated potential in preclinical studies for treating diseases caused by insufficient gene expression, such as cancer and metabolic disorders.
+For example, saRNAs have been used to reactivate tumor suppressor genes in cancer cells, offering a promising therapeutic approach.
+Additionally, saRNAs are being explored for their ability to upregulate genes involved in metabolic regulation, neurodegenerative diseases, and other conditions.

+An example of an saRNA therapeutic in clinical development is MTL-CEBPA, which targets the CEBPA gene to treat liver cancer.
+This drug, developed by MiNA Therapeutics, has shown promise in early-phase clinical trials.
+Another saRNA therapeutic, RAG-01, developed by Ractigen Therapeutics, is being investigated for the treatment of non-muscle invasive bladder cancer (NMIBC) and has shown promising early complete responses (CRs) in Phase I trial for BCG-unresponsive patients.

+saRNAs represent a significant advancement in RNA therapeutics, expanding the scope of RNA-based therapies to include gene activation in addition to gene silencing.

 RNA aptamers

 Broadly, aptamers are small molecules composed of either single-stranded DNA or RNA and are typically 20-100 nucleotides in length, or ~3-60 kDa.
 Because of their single-stranded nature, aptamers are capable of forming many secondary structures, including pseudoknots, stem loops, and bulges, through intra-strand base pairing interactions.
 The combinations of secondary structures present in an aptamer confer it a particular tertiary structure which in turn dictates the specific target the aptamer will selectively bind to.
-Because of the selective binding ability of aptamers, they are considering a promising biomolecule for use in pharmaceuticals.
+Because of the selective binding ability of aptamers, they are considered a promising biomolecule for use in pharmaceuticals.
 Additionally, aptamers exhibit tight binding to targets, with dissociation constants often in the pM to nM range.
 Besides their strong binding ability, aptamers are also valued because they can be used on targets that are not capable of being bound by small peptides generated by phage display or by antibodies, and they are able to differentiate between conformational isomers and amino acid substitutions.
 Also, because aptamers are nucleic-acid based, they can be directly synthesized, eliminating the need for cell-based expression and extraction as is the case in antibody production.
 RNA aptamers in particular are capable of producing a myriad of different structures, leading to speculations that they are more discriminating in their target affinity compared to DNA aptamers.